bormaxi8080/osint-timeline/DRAFT.md

 FastAPI Guard.
 A security library for FastAPI that provides middleware to control IPs, log requests, and detect penetration attempts.
 It integrates seamlessly with FastAPI to offer robust protection against various security threats: https://github.com/rennf93/fastapi-guard

+Machbase is a blazing fast time-series database designed specifically for IoT applications and implemented in C. `machbase-neo` is an IoT Database Server that embeds the Machbase engine and offers essential and convenient features for building IoT platforms, including MQTT and HTTP APIs.
+It is highly versatile and can be installed on a wide range of machines, from Raspberry Pi devices to high-performance servers: https://github.com/machbase/neo-server/?tab=readme-ov-file

 ----

 **Linux & DevOps:**

+nginx-proxy sets up a container running nginx and [docker-gen](https://github.com/nginx-proxy/docker-gen). docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped: https://github.com/nginx-proxy/nginx-proxy

 bpytop.
 Linux/OSX/FreeBSD resource monitor: https://github.com/aristocratos/bpytop